Original Tommy’s Chili No Beans (BEST Copycat recipe)

 Thick, almost spreadable, my copycat Original Tommy’s Chili is made using no tomatoes, no beans, uses several chili powders and masa harina to hit the spot.
 Perfect to top hamburgers, hotdogs, fries and my favorite, crispy tator tots!

-The kicker is the dill pickles, a MUST to have with this, as the brine from the dill pickles counters the heat and richness of the chili.
+What could be tastier than a chili dog with Original Tommy’s chili, cheese, a squirt of yellow mustard, and onions?!
+The kicker are dill pickles, a MUST to have on the dogs, as the brine from the pickles counters the heat and richness of the chili.

 Original Tommy's Chili (Copycat recipe)